mfussenegger/nvim-jdtls/README.md

 ### Diagnostics and completion suggestions are slow

 Completion requests can be quite expensive on big projects.
-If you're using some kind of autoc-ompletion plugin that triggers completion requests automatically, consider deactivating it or tuning it so it is less aggressive.
+If you're using some kind of auto-completion plugin that triggers completion requests automatically, consider deactivating it or tuning it so it is less aggressive.
 Triggering a completion request on each typed character is likely overloading [eclipse.jdt.ls][3].